MicrosoftLearning/mslearn-openai/Instructions/Labs/04-code-generation.md

     - **C#**: `appsettings.json`
     - **Python**: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `35turbo`.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the name of your deployment, `35turbo`.
 Save the file.

 4. Navigate to the folder for your preferred language and install the necessary packages.